“Hit the beach” with California Living ® TV’s Insider’s Guide to Angel Island’s beaches.

 Well, as luck would have it – California Living ® TV has the secret to escaping both the beach traffic and the crowds: Plan a getaway to Angel Island’s Beaches.
 There you’ll discover a paradise island complete with “secret” white sandy beaches boasting million dollar views in the middle of San Francisco Bay.

 Angel Island’s Beaches – ‘Getting there is half the fun’

 The easiest and quickest way to visit Angel Island State Park is catching the 10-minute Angel Island Ferry out of Tiburon, California, which is located in Marin County and just a short scenic drive over the Golden Gate Bridge.

-On a clear day at Perles Beach, you’ll be treated to million dollar views of the Bay Bridge, San Francisco skyline and the Golden Gate Bridge. will be waiting for you…at Perles Beach.
+On a clear day at Perles Beach, you’ll be treated to million dollar views of the Bay Bridge, San Francisco skyline and the Golden Gate Bridge.
+The views are just amazing…at Perles Beach.

 To get to Perles Beach, walk along the Perimeter Road for about a mile and a half.
 Keep your eye out – there will be an unmarked path just past Battery Ledyard.
 The views and “secret” location of Perles Beach are worth the extra effort to get there.

 Picture yourself here…California Living ® invites you to experience Ayala Cove Beach.

 For those with little ones to look after, Ayala Cove is the most accessible beach for children, which is located right near the public ferry entry dock.
 Ayala Cove offers a public picnic area with free charcoal grills (Bring your own charcoal), and a fun and easygoing environment for kids of all ages.
 Ayala Cove is also close to everything including the public rest rooms, a cafe, and the Visitors Center.

 Stop by the Visitor’s Center located in Ayala Cove to pick up a map of the island and other informational handouts to make the most of your day island adventure.